Are you wondering if Antigua, Guatemala safe or not?

 I always recommend backpackers and travelers (no matter who you are) use World Nomads Insurance for fully comprehensive cover.

 If you are due to travel soon, you can get a Get A Free Quote by clicking the link or the image above and filling out your details – that way you’ll get instant cover from the exact date that you choose.

 On many occasions World Nomads has provided me with reliable insurance cover for travel in Latin America and the rest of the world.

 Antigua, Guatemala: Is it Safe?

-If you want to make sure that you can stay safe, then please take all of the above into account.
+If you want to make sure that you can stay safe, then keep researching, and please take all of the above into account.

-It will help you to make sure that you can travel safely, and you can avoid any of the usual upset or worry that might make your trip seem dangerous.
+That will help you to make sure you can travel safely, and avoid any of the usual upset or worry that might make your trip seem dangerous.

 📌 Like this article?
 Pin it…